Salon (Paris): Prominence (1748–1890)

 The Salon exhibited paintings floor-to-ceiling and on every available inch of space.
 The jostling of artwork became the subject of many other paintings, including Pietro Antonio Martini's Salon of 1785.
 Printed catalogues of the Salons are primary documents for art historians.
 Critical descriptions of the exhibitions published in the gazettes mark the beginning of the modern occupation of art critic.
 The French salon, a product of the Enlightenment in the early 18th century, was a key institution in which women played a central role.
 Salons provided a place for women and men to congregate for intellectual discourse.

-The French revolution opened the exhibition to foreign artists.
+The French Revolution opened the exhibition to foreign artists.
+The Salon of 1824 was noted for its displays of British paintings by John Constable, Thomas Lawrence and Richard Parkes Bonington.
 In the 19th century the idea of a public Salon extended to an annual government-sponsored juried exhibition of new painting and sculpture, held in large commercial halls, to which the ticket-bearing public was invited.
 The vernissage (varnishing) of opening night was a grand social occasion, and a crush that gave subject matter to newspaper caricaturists like Honoré Daumier.
 Charles Baudelaire, Denis Diderot and others wrote reviews of the Salons.

-After the 1848 revolution liberalized the Salon, far fewer works were refused.
+After the French Revolution of 1848 liberalized the Salon, far fewer works were refused.
 Medals were introduced in 1849.